 This is how we know that we are in Him and He is in us: that we have in us the spirit of adoption and see ourselves as and experience being God’s children.
 When this is our experience, we are free of condemnation and free from fear.

 If that is not your experience today, right now, you can change, and realign yourself with God.
 You have gotten out of tune.
 Perhaps, you have never been in tune.

 God is waiting.
-As long as it is called today (as long as we live in these bodies, in space time), God is waiting for you to turn from governing your self, and directing your self and absorbed with your self and let God be the Lord of your life.
+As long as it is called today (as long as we live in these bodies, in space time), God is waiting for you to turn from governing your self and directing your self, to turn from self absorption, and to let God be the Lord of your life.
 God is waiting for you to let Him be the Savior of your soul – to become your Father.